target/portauthority/README.md

    `make deploy-minikube`

 ## Optional Configuration
-Different configuration adjustments can be made to the port authority deployment here: [minikube/portauthority/portauthority/config.yml](minikube/portauthority/portauthority/config.yml)
+Different configuration adjustments can be made to the Port Authority deployment here: [minikube/portauthority/portauthority/config.yml](minikube/portauthority/portauthority/config.yml)

 :white_check_mark: Add Docker Credentials used by the K8s Crawler scan feature

 ```
-### Environment variables defined below are mapped to credentials used by the Kubneretes Crawler API (/v1/crawler/k8s)
+### Environment variables defined below are mapped to credentials used by the Kubernetes Crawler API (/v1/crawler/k8s)
 ### A 'Scan: true' flag will invoke their usage
 k8scrawlcredentials:
   # Use "" for basic auth on registries that do not require a username and password